 Category A (as defined by the Faculty of Science)

 Single degree students should be able to graduate as planned.
-Dual degree students without an embedded Honours year should either be able to graduate as planned or continue to complete the non-Science component of their dual degree.
+Dual degree students without an embedded Honours year should either be able to graduate as planned or continue with the non-Science component of their dual degree.

 Category B (as defined by the Faculty of Science)

-In order to graduate, single degree students will need to be transferred to the relevant three-year program.
+In order to graduate, embedded Honours students will need to be transferred to the relevant pass degree.
 For example, if you are enrolled in 3632 BPsych(Hons) you will most likely be transferred to 3435 BPsychSc.
 Similarly, AdvSc(Hons) students would most likely be transferred to 3970 BSc.